sparkfun/SparkFun-KiCad-Libraries/eagle-to-kicad/README.md

 * Change page size to US letter (File->Page Setup)
 * Remove the yellow frame
 * Move contents of schematic into KiCad frame
+* Add the device, logo, and power libraries to the project
 * Remove and re-add correct OSHW logo from ‘Logo’ library
 * Remove and re-add power/GND symbols from ‘Power’ library
 * Remove and re-add any I2C connectors from ‘SparkX’ library (SparkFun-KiCad-Libraries repo \NewlyCreated’)